E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Introduction

-We fill this gap by presenting the first security and privacy assessment of the internal attack surface of \emph{e-scooters}.
-We focus on e-scooters from \emph{Xiaomi} and \emph{Segway-Ninebot}~\cite{xiaomi-leader}, two market leaders.
-Xiaomi has released seven e-scooters in the last seven years: M365, Pro, Pro 2, 1S, Essential, Mi 3 (ES3), and Mi 4.
-We target the \emph{M365} and \emph{Mi 3 (ES3)} models, as they cover two e-scooter generations (2016 -- 2024) and are used daily by millions of people~\cite{ninebot-sold}.
-These users include people owning private e-scooters and those using rented Xiaomi e-scooters from services like Bird and Lime~\cite{bird-equals-m365,who-makes-bird}.
-Our analysis also covers \emph{Mi Home}, the Xiaomi e-scooter companion app available for Android~\cite{mihome-android} and iOS~\cite{mihome-ios}.
+However, \emph{the security and privacy of e-scooters' internals} have received no attention from the research community.
+Researchers focused on external attack surfaces, including proprietary protocols over BLE~\cite{casagrande23espoofer} or studying the privacy of e-scooter rental mobile apps~\cite{scooter_wisec_2022} (refer to Section~\ref{subsec:mot} for an extended motivation).
+We fill this gap by presenting a security and privacy assessment of the internals of two popular e-scooters sold by Xiaomi and its subsidiary Segway-Ninebot, which are market leaders~\cite{xiaomi-leader}.
+We target the \emph{M365} and \emph{Mi3} models, covering two e-scooter generations from 2016 to 2024.
+These e-scooters are used by millions of people~\cite{ninebot-sold} who either own an e-scooter or rent it using services like Bird~\cite{bird-equals-m365,who-makes-bird}.
+We also cover \emph{Mi Home}, the Xiaomi e-scooter companion app available for Android~\cite{mihome-android} and iOS~\cite{mihome-ios}.

-We uncover \emph{\vulns\ design vulnerabilities} by reverse-engineering (RE) the M365 and ES3 internals.
-The vulnerabilities include unsigned and unencrypted BMS (V1, V2) and unencrypted and unauthenticated UART/I2C communication (V3, V4).
-Being design flaws, they are effective on \emph{any} Xiaomi M365 or Mi 3 e-scooters and possibly other Xiaomi e-scooters.
-We also report novel RE findings, including the e-scooters' hardware block diagram, firmware protections, and battery management details.
+We uncover \emph{\vulns\ design vulnerabilities} (V1--V4) affecting the M365 and Mi3 internals, including remote code execution on the BMS via an unsigned firmware update, and unencrypted and unauthenticated internal communication.
+Being design flaws, they are effective on \emph{any} M365 and Mi3 e-scooter.
+Other e-scooters sharing the same internals, such as the Pro, Pro2, 1S, and Essential, are also vulnerable to the \aname\ attacks.
+We discover the vulnerabilities by reverse-engineering the e-scooters' internals and reporting new findings, including low-level information about the battery management control and safety configuration.

-We propose \textbf{\aname}, \attacks\ novel attacks on BES internals, compromising the safety, security, privacy, and availability of the Xiaomi e-scooter ecosystem.
-The attacks exploit the vulnerabilities we found to achieve malicious goals, including (remote) code execution on the BMS.
-Among the attacks, we present the first \emph{BES battery ransomware}.
-The attack remotely infects the BMS and progressively and irreversibly destroys the e-scooter's battery via undervoltage until the victim pays a ransom.
-We also showcase a novel \emph{tracking attack} that leverages immutable hardware identifiers within the e-scooter's internals to track its rider.